rdroe/on-save-emcc/README.md

 With emcc, you can use the `-s EXPORT_ALL=1` flag, but you may want more precision.

-For example, if you want to export the `main` function from C++ (which is in fact required if you want that function to run), you would place the marker after its name in its definition, e.g.
+For example, if you want to export the `main` function from C++ (which is in fact required if you want that function to run), in your source code you would place the marker after its name in its definition, e.g.

 ```
 int main /*f*/ () {